aws-samples/protecting-your-iot-fleet/Instructions/Instruction.md

 ## 4. Monitoring the sensor in front of you

 1. Let's go back to the **Thing** in front of you
 2. Is there any **Activity** going on right now?
-Wouldn"t it be great to **Shadow** the device's changes?
+Wouldn't it be great to **Shadow** the device's changes?
 3. How does the real world Thing **Interact** with the shadow?

 Okay, so now you have a primer on what exactly the IoT Sensor in front of you is doing and how it interacts with the AWS IoT Core service.
 You could have dozens, or hundreds of thousands of these devices and they would all work the same way.
-But auditing dozens vs. hundreds of thousands could be cumbersome if you don"t have the right tools.
+But auditing dozens vs. hundreds of thousands could be cumbersome if you don't have the right tools.
 So let's look at the tools **AWS IoT Device Defender** provides.

 ## 5. Device Defender ‘Audit’ - continuous audit against detect security deviations

-1. Using Device **Defender** you"ll setup on-demand or periodic **audits**.
+1. Using Device **Defender** you'll setup on-demand or periodic **audits**.
 2. **Getting started with an audit** is a great way to ensure your IoT account is configured securely and stays that way.
 3. After **Reviewing Permission** for the Device Defender service, we can approve the defaults and move to what's **Next**.
 4. Let's review the **Checks** we can select.
 What Checks do you think are most relevant to your needs around IoT?
 Are service-side or IoT side risks more of a threat?